CMU-Perceptual-Computing-Lab/openpose/README.md

 </p>

 ### Runtime Analysis
-In the following image, we show an inference time comparison between the 3 available pose estimation libraries: OpenPose, Alpha-Pose (fast Pytorch version), and Mask R-CNN.
+We show an inference time comparison between the 3 available pose estimation libraries (same hardware and conditions): OpenPose, Alpha-Pose (fast Pytorch version), and Mask R-CNN.
 The OpenPose runtime is constant, while the runtime of Alpha-Pose and Mask R-CNN grow linearly with the number of people.
-The analysis was performed using the same hardware (Nvidia 1080 Ti) and number of images per algorithm.
 More details [**here**](https://arxiv.org/abs/1812.08008).
 <p align="center">
     <img src=".github/media/openpose_vs_competition.png", width="360">
 </p>